 The required training takes years to master

 Even if you are able to develop a rudimentary knowledge of the inner workings of a watch, you are dealing with a luxury high-end timepiece!
-Your luxury watch, be it a Rolex, Panerai, or Bvlgari, is truly a one-of-a-kind machine.
+Your luxury watch, be it a Rolex, Panerai, is truly a one-of-a-kind machine.

 Most high-end luxury watches are made by hand, and the complications can slightly vary from one watch to the next, even if they are the exact same watch.
 On a typical watch where there are only two movements and no complications, fixing a watch yourself is probably not an issue.